vincentoleary/My-Resume/README.md

 + Taught 15+ adult learners for 2 hours per week in immigrant community of 3 main non-English languages

 __GEAR UP: Gaining Early Awareness and Readiness for Undergraduate Programs__  Philadelphia, PA
 __Drexel Community Scholar for After-School Learning__  June 2016 - June 2018

 + Instructed 50+ students in 9th and 10th grade science classrooms
-+ Directed Drexel student volunteers to arrange after-school STEM activities for 30+ students in 3rd and 4th grade
++ Directed and trained a team of Drexel student volunteers to arrange after-school STEM activities for 30+ students in 3rd and 4th grade
 + Invited to be a guest lecturer in 5th grade science classroom

 __Drexel University: College of Arts and Science__ Philadelphia, PA